appvision-gmbh/json2typescript/README.md

 `(bool) JsonConvert.ignoreRequiredCheck`

 Determines whether the check for required properties should be ignored, making all mapped values optional, whether or not the isOptional property mapping parameter is set.
-If true, any missing properties (undefined) when serializing or deserializing will be ignored, as if they were marked optional.
+If true, any missing properties (undefined or null) when serializing or deserializing will be ignored, as if they were marked optional.
 Note that properties explicitly set to null will be unaffected by this flag – they will be ignored if optional and included if not.

 The default is `false`.